What is a PMI Payment on a New York City Mortgage?

 As a New Yorker, the last thing you need is more money tacked on to your already expensive mortgage.
 How do you avoid paying PMI?

-- Save for 10% down payment and get an 80-10-10 loan.
-Also known as a piggyback loan, this allows you to buy a house with two loans that cover 90% of the home cost.
-One loan covers 80% of the home price while the other loan covers the 10% down payment.
+• Save for a 10% down payment and get an 80-10-10 loan.
+Also known as a piggyback loan, it allows you to buy a house with two loans that cover 90% of the home cost.
+One loan covers 80% of the home price, while the other covers the 10% down payment.

-- Apply for a VA loan.
+• Apply for a VA loan.
 If eligible, a Veterans Affairs loan requires mortgage insurance.
-FHA loans do not charge PMI, however, they have their own types of mortgage premiums.
+FHA loans do not charge PMI.
+However, they have their types of mortgage premiums.

-- Apply to FHA loans.
+• Apply to FHA loans.
 With FHA loans, mortgage insurance is required to be purchased through the government rather than a private insurance company.
-MIP or Mortgage Insurance Premium can be removed from an FHA loan after 11 years if you placed more than a 10% down payment when the home was originally purchased.
+MIP or Mortgage Insurance Premium can be removed from an FHA loan after 11 years if you placed more than a 10% down payment when the home was initially purchased.

-- Refinance the loan.
-If your new mortgage is 80% or less of the current home value, you may be able to eliminate PMI altogether as well as lower the interest on the loan due to refinancing.
+• Refinance the loan.
+If your new mortgage is 80% or less of the current home value, you may be able to eliminate PMI and lower the interest on the loan due to refinancing.

-Furthermore, FHA loans may be difficult to utilize in New York City as a good chunk of New York real estate consists of co-op and condos.
+Furthermore, FHA loans may be challenging to utilize in New York City as a good chunk of New York real estate consists of co-ops and condos.

-FHA loans cannot be used for the purchase of co-ops, and very few condo boards want to go through the financial vetting process required for FHA-loan approval.
+FHA loans cannot be used to purchase co-ops, and very few condo boards want to go through the financial vetting process required for FHA loan approval.

 The list of condo buildings approved for FHA is excruciatingly small.
 However, it may be an option for a first-time buyer interested in a single-family home or a townhouse.